Roam Sweet Roam Car Camping

 I earn a commission if you click this link and make a purchase, at no additional cost to you.

-Lifestraw Universal Adapter Filter – This one you can just put into water like a stream or a just a glass if you’re traveling somewhere you’re concerned about the water.
+Lifestraw Universal Adapter Filter – This one you can just put into a body of water like a stream or just a glass if you’re traveling somewhere you’re concerned about the water.

-Don’t Drain Your Battery – I changed my interior lights to LED that don’t require as much power; not a fear of draining your battery.
-Just put in your car make, model and year to get the DODOFUN Interior LED Light Kit for your car.
+Don’t drain your battery – I changed my interior lights to LED which don’t require as much power; less fear of draining your battery.
+Just put in your car’s make, model, and year to get the DODOFUN Interior LED Light Kit for your car.

-Jumper Cables – don’t get stuck with a dead battery!
-You’ll want regular jumper cables and I recommend this Portable Lithium Car Battery Jump Starter Pack charges your car battery but also has a USB port.
+Jumper cables – don’t get stuck with a dead battery!
+You’ll want regular jumper cables and I recommend this Portable Lithium Car Battery Jump Starter Pack that charges your car battery and also has a USB port.

 Your phone is often a safety lifeline.
-In case you drop your phone in water while you’re traveling bring this Absorbits Wet Cell Phone Rescue Pouch
+In case you drop your phone in the water while you’re traveling bring this Absorbits Wet Cell Phone Rescue Pouch.

 Black Diamond Spot Headlamp